senacor/cloud-native-training/05_service-mesh/README.md

 See file `catalogue-virtual-service.yaml` for a start.
 Update that service for above rules.
 See https://istio.io/docs/tasks/traffic-management/traffic-shifting/ on how to do that.

-## Step 5 - Enable Authentication
+## Optional Step 5 - Enable Authentication

 In this step you will add authentication into the service in order to control traffic between services.

 #### Start Simple Hacking Test

-Edit your catalogue service and change its type to NodePort:
+Edit your catalogue service and change its type to LoadBalancer:

 ```
 apiVersion: v1